 - Any sex or cuddling position where your mouths are close to each other could be risky.
 Pleasurable sex can lead to a lot more deep exhalations of breath.

 - Rimming (licking the anus, probably someone else’s.)
 Rimming is riskier because there’s some evidence that you can get COVID-19 from poo.
 For rimming it’s always been a good idea to use a barrier to make that safer.
 Read more about dams.

 There’s no evidence so far that COVID-19 can be passed on through semen, or any fluids coming from the vagina.
 So all you have to think about here are all the other safer sex risks (unplanned pregnancy and STIs).

-You should know that sexual health services are already reducing their services.
+Our wonderful sexual health services have adapted their services, so you can attend in person or book a virtual appointment.
 As responsible sexers we should also not put extra strain on the health service by getting chlamydia.
 If you can, please continue trying to make sex as safe as possible.
 That means using condoms, dams or having non-penetrative sex (with no snogging).

 Here are some ideas for safer in person sex

 - Masturbating yourselves next to each other is even lower risk.

 - Kissing them away from their mouth is pretty low risk (armpits, elbow, thighs etc).